drullandev/drullandev/README.md

   - IONIC + React: i'm exercising hard

 - 😄 Perseverance:
-  - I have inherited an ancestral technique of perseverance, becoming harder and smarter after an infinite scroll of errors during development process   to learn how to do the best.
+  - I have inherited an ancestral technique of perseverance, becoming harder from family
-  -
+  - Smarter after an infinite scroll of errors during development process, including daily, just trying to do the best.

 - 😄 Life:  Life
   - Life is the most important tech.
-Then, safe the planet and make the best to averybody!
+Then, safe the planet and make the best to everybody and fight for a better world!

 ### 🌱 Biotech is Gozilla!!!
 - 🌱 I began opening brooken old devices to understand and repair...